Meerut mutiny: Massacre of civilians

-On the evening of May 10 mob attacked the British residential area and staged a massacre of British civilians in their residential quarter, Civil Lines.
+On the evening of May 10 mobs attacked the British residential area and staged a massacre of British civilians in their residential quarter, Civil Lines.
 The British were taken by surprise and sought refuge in the British barracks until the mutineers had left the city on 11 May.

 Two of the civilian victims were to become particularly notable: Charlotte Chambers and Mrs Dawson.
 Twenty-three-year-old Charlotte Chambers, who was pregnant, had her fetus cut out of her womb with a butcher's knife by the butcher Mowla Baksh of Saddar Bazaar.
 The murder was witnessed by her neighbour Mrs Craigie, who saw Chambers standing alone on the verandah while her house was set on fire.
 Craigie tried to send her servants to fetch Chambers, but they were unable to reach her until it was too late, and they found her naked, with the fetus cut out of her body and placed on her chest.
 It later emerged that Charlotte Chambers had previously bought meat from Mowla Baksh but had complained about its quality and said she would tell other British women about it, which threatened his business (he was later arrested and executed).
 Mrs Dawson and her husband were sick with smallpox, and went out onto the verandah when the mob arrived, where the husband was shot.
 Because Mrs. Dawson had smallpox, no one wanted to go near her because of the risk of infection, but the mob instead threw burning torches at her until she caught fire and was burned to death.

-41 British civilians were killed in the massacre: 25 men, eight women and eight children.
+Forty-one British civilians were killed in the massacre: 25 men, eight women and eight children.
 Some of them had clearly been subjected to particularly cruel treatment, and several were found naked.
 One British soldier had his stomach cut open and his entrails exposed, and a nine-year-old girl had her cheeks cut out and her arms cut off.
 At least two British women were reported to have been raped, but as rape at that time was considered dishonourable to the victim, their names were kept secret.
 It is not known whether Charlotte Chambers was one of them, but her body was reportedly found naked.
 Anglo-Indians, Christian Indians, Indians employed by the British were also targets of the attack.